Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Mix altogeather and soak a cotton ball or it may sound stpid but I took a small mini pad and cut it in three and let it swell up with the solution then placed it where the ants were.
 The ants will suck up the liquid and take it back to the nest.

 My grandmother used cornmeal.
 Just sprinkle it around the area or out side the window or door thay are coming into the house.
-The ants will eat the cornmeal and carry it back to their nest for others to eat.
-Ants can not digest the cornmeal thus killing the ant(s).

 I do remember my mother using boric acid growing up for roaches.
 I should have thought of that for ants.
 I did try the cornmeal earlier in the summer though and it did nothing to deter them.
 I even bought the cornmeal with yeast in it and it did nothing.
 But I will try the boric acid.
 Thanks for all your ideas!